 This was submitted by Michael Mirmak of Intel Corp. as a draft for review by the IBIS Advanced Technology Modeling Task Group on November 10, 2016.

+Draft 2 changes the names of Rx_Dn and Rx_Rn to Rx_BoundedUniform and Rx_Gaussian, at the suggestion of participants in the IBIS-ATM Task Group.

+Draft 3 changes the names of Rx_BoundedUniform and Rx_Gaussian to Rx_BoundedUniformNoise and Rx_UnboundedGaussianNoise, respectively, at the suggestion of participants in the IBIS-ATM Task Group.